The Todd-Coxeter Algorithm for Semigroups and Monoids: Further variants

 \subsection{Stephen's procedure}

 Another variant of the Todd-Coxeter algorithm is that of Stephen~\cite[Chapter 4]{Stephen1987aa}, mentioned in the introduction of the current article.
+Note that a similar method for constructing the Cayley graph of groups was described by Dehn~\cite{Dehn1911}.
 Suppose that $M$ is the monoid defined by a finite monoid presentation $\langle A | R\rangle$ and that $\Gamma=(N, E)$ is the right Cayley graph of $M$ with respect to $A$.
 If $w\in A ^ *$ is arbitrary and $w$ labels a $(0, \alpha)$-path in $\Gamma$ for some $\alpha \in N$, then the aim of this variant is to output the subgraph $\Lambda$ of $\Gamma$ induced by the set $X$ of nodes in $N$ from which $\alpha$ is reachable.
+Note that the set of these nodes corresponds to the set of elements in $M$ which are $\geq_{\mathcal{R}} w/{R^{\#}}$ (recall that two monoid elements $s, t \in M$ satisfy $s \geq_{\mathcal{R}} t$ if $tM \subseteq sM$).
 If $\mathcal{A}$ is the automata with alphabet $A$, state set $X$, initial state $0$, accept state $\alpha$, and edges consisting of those in $\Lambda$, then the language $L(\mathcal{A})$ accepted by $\mathcal{A}$ is the set of words in $v\in A ^ *$ that represent the same element of $M$ as $w$ (i.e.\ $v/R ^ {\#} = w / R ^ {\#}$).
 As such if the (as yet to be described) procedure terminates, the output allows us to decide the word problem for $w$ in $M$.

 Suppose that $w = a_1 \cdots a_n\in A ^ *$ for some $a_1, \ldots, a_n \in A$, that $\Gamma_1 = (N_1, E_1)$ is the trivial word graph, and $\kappa_1=\Delta_{N_1}$.
 A special case of Stephen's procedure consists of the following steps described in terms of \textbf{TC1}, \textbf{TC2}, and \textbf{TC3}.
 The first step is always: \begin{enumerate} \item[\textbf{S1:}] \textbf{TC1} is applied to $0$ and $a_1$, then to $i$ and $a_{i + 1}$ for every $i$ such that $1\leq i \leq n - 1$.
 The resulting $\Gamma_n$ consists of the single path from $0$ to the node $n$.
 (The graph $\Gamma_n$ is referred to as the \defn{linear graph of $w$} in~\cite{Stephen1987aa}.) \end{enumerate} \textbf{S1} is then followed by any sequence of the following steps: \begin{enumerate} \item[\textbf{S2:}] At step $i$, suppose that the word graph $\Gamma_i = (N_i, E_i)$ contains a path with source $\alpha\in N_i$ labelled $u$ for some $(u, v) \in R$.
 If $v = v_1b$ where $v_1\in A ^ *$ and $b\in A$, then \textbf{TC1} is applied until there is a path with source $\alpha$ labelled by $v_1$ and then \textbf{TC2} is applied to $\alpha$ and $(u, v)\in R$.
 (This is referred to as an \defn{elementary expansion} in~\cite{Stephen1987aa}.) \item[\textbf{S3:}] Apply \textbf{TC3}.
 (Quotienting $\Gamma_i$ by the least equivalence containing a single $(\alpha, \beta) \in N_i \times N_i$ is referred to as a \defn{determination} in~\cite{Stephen1987aa}.
 In \textbf{TC3} we quotient $\Gamma_i$ by the entire equivalence $\kappa_i$; this is the only point where the procedure described here differs from the description in~\cite{Stephen1987aa}.) \end{enumerate}